 “Hawthbush Farm is a glamping farm where all our friends were staying with us on Friday and Saturday night in safari tents, shepherds huts and belle tents.
 We booked out the whole farm so it was really great and felt exclusive and like a festival.”

-Modern Vintage Weddings.
+“Our photographer was David of Modern Vintage Weddings.
 David was completely on board with the style of our wedding I went through my Pinterest mood board and explained the concept and he delivered better than we imagined!”

 “We met randomly at a Friendly Fires gig at Brixton Academy.
 We had both been out separately with our friends the night before the gig and were both really hungover and both nearly didn’t go out!
 I didn’t want to let my friend down who had bought the tickets so I forced myself out and Tom was going on a football team night out and forced himself also in a hungover state out to the gig!
 So it must’ve been fate!